 The American Dream is a dream of economic opportunity — that if you work hard, you can provide for your family and pass on a better life to your kids.
 Over the last 20 years, this dream has faded in places like Akron, Kent, and blue-collar manufacturing towns across America.
 Globalization, bad trade deals, and automation have widened the gap between rich and poor and put the path to the middle class out of reach for far too many Americans.

 Finger pointing and empty promises will not bring back the jobs that have left.
-We must focus on the future of our economy and find new opportunities to create new good-paying jobs.
-The American workforce stands ready to provide the skilled labor that the jobs of the future will require.
-Through smart policy, and innovative public-private partnerships like Youngstown’s America Makes, we can ensure communities like Warren and Alliance are ready to fill the high-tech jobs that the aerospace, additive manufacturing, and green energy sectors will create in the coming decades.
+We must focus on the future of our economy and new opportunities for good-paying jobs, the closure of the GM Lordstown plant has made these issues all the more important.
+The American workforce stands ready to provide the skilled labor that the jobs of the future will require, such as at the Lordstown Motors Corporation, which in 2019 opened the doors of the old GM plant to production lines of electric pickup trucks.
+Through smart policy and innovative public-private partnerships like Youngstown’s America Makes, we can ensure communities like Warren and Alliance are ready to fill the high-tech jobs that the aerospace, additive manufacturing, and green energy sectors will create in the coming decades.

 In 2016, Tim launched a bid for House Democratic Leader with a simple platform for change: Democrats must offer a bold message about the future of the American economy.
 For years, neither party has focused on the economic issues that are important to people in working-class towns like Youngstown, Ohio.
 To unite the Democratic party and attract independents, Republicans, and new voters, Tim believes Democrats must focus on the policies that will make life better for the entire working class.